-The City of Charleston is proud to offer space at the CFM as a resource to other community-based Not-for-Profit Organizations.
-No sales are permitted from community booths unless given prior approval by CFM Management.
-The current Not-for-Profit Application is available on the CFM website for those interested in participating.
-Priority is given to locally based organizations with a focus on health and wellness.
+The City of Charleston is proud to offer limited space at the CFM as a resource to other community-based Not-for-Profit Organizations.
+No sales are permitted from community booths.
+Priority is given to locally based organizations with a focus on agriculture, health and/or wellness.
+Terms and conditions for use of these spaces and on-site operation guidelines are outlined in the Not-For Profit application, which can be obtained from Market Management.